webdevsuperfast/ra-widgets-animate/README.md

 4. 'RA Widgets Animate' settings page.

 ## Changelog
+1.1.9
+* Updated Animate on Scroll to version 2.3.4.
+* Fixed Animate on Scroll disable on devices implementation.
+* Updated translation.

 1.1.8
 * Updated Animate on Scroll to version 2.3.0.
 * Updated translation.